 The County is required to make contributions on behalf of its employees into the pension system.
-Employees hired on or after July 27, 1976 who have worked less than ten years are required to contribute 3% of their gross salaries.
+Employees hired on or after July 27, 1976 who worked less than ten years are required to contribute 3% of their gross salaries.
 On December 10, 2009, then Governor Paterson signed into law a new Tier 5.
 The law is effective for new ERS employees hired after January 1, 2010.
 New ERS employees contribute 3% of their salaries and there is no provision for these contributions to cease after a certain period of service.
 On March 15, 2012, Governor Andrew Cuomo signed into law a new Tier 6.
 The law is effective for new ERS and PFRS employees hired on or after April 1, 2012.
 Among other provisions, the new tier increases employee contribution rates in a progressive fashion from 3% to 6% (depending on the level of salary); increases the retirement age from 62 to 63; vests after 10 years of service; includes an optional defined contribution plan for new non-union employees with salaries \$75,000 and above; changes the time period for final average salary calculations from three to five years; and limits pension benefits for employees earning more than the Governor's salary.
 The County's expenses are funded on an actuarial basis determined by the State, and the County is assessed on an annual basis for its share of the State retirement system's pension costs.
 The County's local pension contributions have risen dramatically since fiscal year 2000.
 In particular, in fiscal year 2000 the County's average contribution was 0.1% of payroll for ERS members and 8.3% for PFRS members.
 In fiscal year 2013 the rate applied to estimated salaries for purposes of calculating the County's pension contribution will be approximately 19.3% for ERS members and 25.5% for PFRS members.
 This has resulted in substantial increases in the County's pension costs, as shown in Figure 11.

 Beginning in fiscal year 2011, the ERS offered a new program, known as the Contribution Stabilization Program created pursuant to Part TT of Chapter 57 of the Laws of 2010 (the "Contribution Stabilization Program"), which authorized participating employers to amortize a portion of their annual pension costs during periods when actuarial contribution rates exceed thresholds established by the Contribution Stabilization Program, thereby reducing a participating employer's annual pension contribution in a given year by paying a portion of such contribution over time.
-The County elected to participate in the program beginning in fiscal year 2012, resulting in a reduction of the County's portion of the annual pension contribution paid in December 2011 of approximately \$37.4 million.
-For fiscal year 2013, the reduction for the County's portion of the annual pension contribution paid in December 2011 of the Contribution Stabilization Program, the terms of the Contribution Stabilization Program, the amount amortized in equal annual installments with interest over a ten-year period, which it may prepay at any time without penalty.
-The interest rate on the amortized amount in a particular year will be fixed for the duration of the ten-year repayment period.
+The County elected to participate in the program beginning in fiscal year 2012, resulting in a reduction of the County's portion of the annual pension contribution when paid in December 2011 of approximately \$37.4 million.
+For fiscal year 2012, will be approximately \$55.1 million.
+Pursuant to the terms of the Contribution Stabilization Program, the reduction Stabilization Program, the reduction for the annual pension contribution stabilization period.